Janina San Miguel: Resignation

 The announcement of her resignation was met with speculation that San Miguel had been forced by Binibining Pilipinas pageant organizers to relinquish her title due to a lack of professionalism during preparatory training sessions, which strained the patience of her mentors and superiors.
 In a later interview, she admitted that due to multiple conflicts in schedule she was unable to attend all the training sessions arranged for her by pageant organizers, which included sessions to improve her speaking ability.
 She also admitted to throwing a fit in the middle of a rehearsal when she received news that her grandfather was dying, and demanded that she be allowed to leave.
 However, according to an interview in a Singapore-based documentary series, San Miguel bared that the indecent sexual propositions, social isolation, and the contest organizers’ rigid standards were the reasons she gave up her Binibining Pilipinas crown and her chance to represent the Philippines in the Miss World contest in 2008.

 In accordance with pageant rules, San Miguel's title was automatically transferred to the first runner up, Danielle Castaño.
-Castaño represented the Philippines at the Miss World 2008 pageant held in Johannesburg, South Africa in December 2008, where she placed as a finalist in the Miss World Beach Beauty fast track event and a semi-finalist in the Miss World Top Model fast track event.
+Castaño represented the Philippines at the Miss World 2008 pageant held in Johannesburg, South Africa, in December 2008, where she placed as a finalist in the Miss World Beach Beauty event and a semi-finalist in the Miss World Top Model event.
+She finished in the Top 32 overall.

+Face of Tourism

+In 2023, San Miguel made a comeback to pageantry when he joined the Mrs. Face of Tourism Philippines 2023 pageant, a pageant for married women who would promote the country's tourism industry.
+During the screening process, she was asked about civil status and its relevance, to which she replied by quoting Miss Universe 2022 R'Bonney Gabriel, saying that it is not about one's age or status but about treating everyone equally.
+She was then asked what characteristic best described her as a pageant candidate, to which she cited her "courage, perseverance, and patience".
+Netizens noticed that she had improved her communication skills and reacted positively.
+However, she backed out of the competition due to an argument with the pageant director.